-“I don’t like Northern people, I don’t like Mancunians” – Mark E. Smith’s Guide To Britain
+“I Don’t Like Northern People, I Don’t Like Mancunians” – Mark E. Smith’s Guide to Britain

 “I don’t know, some daft cunt.
 But it’s very good.”

 We wrap up on discussing the new album.
-As with any Fall album it can go from the sublime to the ridiculous within minutes, the Germanic-tinged ten minute stomper “Autochip 10-14” and the grubby, electronic riddled “Dedication not Medication” being examples of the former with “Facebook Troll” and “Quit IPhone” closer examples of the latter.
-On the subject of Facebook trolls, the last time I met Mark he was in the process of having Manchester gangster associates track down people that were impersonating him online and “having their heads kicked in”.
-I ask how he’s getting on with that a year later, “I was obsessed with it for a while.
+As with any Fall album it can go from the sublime to the ridiculous within minutes—the Germanic-tinged, ten-minute stomper “Autochip 10-14” and the grubby, electronic riddled “Dedication not Medication” being examples of the former and “Facebook Troll” and “Quit IPhone” closer examples of the latter.
+On the subject of Facebook trolls, the last time I met Mark he was in the process of having Manchester gangster associates track down people that were impersonating him online and “having their heads kicked in.”
+I ask how he’s getting on with that a year later.
+“I was obsessed with it for a while.
 My wife said that I come across in that interview like a fucking psychopath.
 Out of the four of them, one resigned, one we got and two melted back into the community.”

-Talk soon turns to a track from the album called “Stout Man” because, well it’s called “Stout Man” and it sounds like James Williamson-era Stooges as Mark barks about a fat man pushing around a pram.
-“That came about because the group are always going on about The Stooges and I’m a lot older than them, so I’m going like you don’t like the fucking Stooges.
-They think the Stooges is A/E/A/E and I said, you fucking do “Cock in my Pocket” [from the Stooges 1976 live album Metallic KO].
-You know, they’re saying about the first Stooges album and I’m like don’t you fucking tell me about that, I bought it when I was 16.
-So, I said to them “alright then, cunt, learn “Cock in my Pocket”.
-Try and find that because I know it’s not on any of their LPs but of course they did because it’s on fucking ebay or something or they fucking shazammed it.
+Talk soon turns to a track from the album called “Stout Man” because, well, it’s called “Stout Man,” and it sounds like James Williamson-era Stooges as Mark barks about a fat man pushing around a pram.
+“That came about because the group are always going on about The Stooges, and I’m a lot older than them, so I’m going like you don’t like the fucking Stooges.
+They think the Stooges is A/E/A/E and I said, ‘you fucking do “Cock in my Pocket”‘ [from the Stooges 1976 live album Metallic KO].
+You know, they’re saying about the first Stooges album, and I’m like don’t you fucking tell me about that.
+I bought it when I was 16.
+So, I said to them ‘all right then, cunt, learn “Cock in my Pocket.”‘ Try and find that because I know it’s not on any of their LPs, but of course they did because it’s on fucking eBay or something or they fucking shazammed it.
 So I said, learn it.
 It was a challenge.”
 The group took up the challenge, almost too much for Mark’s liking, “They’d been tricking me, they’d been sneaking back into the studio to keep tightening it up.
-I couldn’t catch them out but in a car on the way down to London I was looking behind the seat and there was this CD, covered in dirt, with the original rough mix of it.
+I couldn’t catch them out, but in a car on the way down to London I was looking behind the seat and there was this CD, covered in dirt, with the original rough mix of it.
 I made them use that; they’d been doing about eight or nine different versions of it, it was pathetic.
 They must have worked more on that song more than any other on the whole album.”

 “That’s interesting” I offer.